MalkovVladimir/feathers-global-params-from-client-hook/README.md

   }
 }
 ```
-So here you will get schema param
+So here you will get schema param!